The 5 benefits of B2B social listening

 Share of voice visual.
 Showing a donut chart, bar chart and sphere chart comparing 4 brands in the airline industry.

-A visualisation showing how brands can compare their share of voice within the industry.
-Talkwalker Consumer Intelligence Platform.
+A visualization showing how brands can compare their share of voice within the industry.
+Talkwalker Social Listening.

 3. Stay on top of your competitors